webpack/webpack.js.org/content/loaders/style-loader.md

 ```

 ### `insertInto`
 By default, the style-loader inserts the `<style>` elements into the `<head>` tag of the page.
-If you want the tags to be inserted somewhere else, e.g. into a [ShadowRoot](https://developer.mozilla.org/en-US/docs/Web/API/ShadowRoot), you can specify a CSS selector for that element here, e.g
+If you want the tags to be inserted somewhere else you can specify a CSS selector for that element here.
+If you target an [IFrame](https://developer.mozilla.org/en-US/docs/Web/API/HTMLIFrameElement) make sure you have sufficient access rights, the styles will be injected into the content document head.
+You can also insert the styles into a [ShadowRoot](https://developer.mozilla.org/en-US/docs/Web/API/ShadowRoot), e.g

 **webpack.config.js**
 ```js